rianhendrik/rianhendrik/README.md

 - 👋 Hi, I’m @rianhendrik.
 - 👀 I’m interested in statistics.
-- 🌱 I’m currently learning more about statistics in a MCom course in advanced data analytics at the University of Pretoria.
-My research interests lie in spatial statistics.
+- 🌱 I’m currently working as a Data Scientist at BMW Group.
 - 📫 You can reach me at rian.hendrik99@gmail.com.
 - Allons faire des choses géniales!